datacouch-io/terraform-workshop/exercises/02/README.md

 }
 ```

+Pass the `student_alias` variable using your preferred method & run a `terraform plan`
 This is where we'll stop for now.
 We'll begin actually working with applying these plans in our next exercise.